 DirectoryPulse sees and inventories OneDrive files -- especially if "MyDocuments" is in the backup path -- but this program avoids off-site pointers.
 In other words, if OneDrive has a pointer to an off-line file, DirectoryPulse skips that file, even if it is in the backup path, and even if the file were marked as "changed."
 (See Users\YourName\OneDrive).

 The reason: A backup of an off-site OneDrive file would cause it download and expand locally on your PC.
 This could be gigabytes of network and disk activity.
-DirectoryPulse assumes Onedrive is adequate and it will ignore the file.
+DirectoryPulse assumes Onedrive is and adequate backup and will ignore the file.

-But, if the OneDrive file has already downloaded and expanded locally, and it is in the backup path, DirectoryPulse will back it up -- assuming the file has had a recent change.
+But, if the OneDrive file has already downloaded and expanded locally, and it is in the backup path, DirectoryPulse will make the copy -- assuming the file has had a recent change.
 This does not incur any extra overhead from the network or disk gods.

 Backup Thoughts: